ruro122020/blog-app-react-redux/README.md

 const someReducerName = (variableName = null, action) => {}
 ```

+3. Reducers should not go beyond its scoping purposes.
+Reducers are only suppose to look at state and action and use those 2 parameters to return a new state.
+They should be making API calls, accessing the DOM, etc.

-3. Reducers must not mutate its input 'state' argument.
+4. Reducers must not mutate its input 'state' argument.

 - Mutations examples in javascript you can do in a reducer: